seeschweiler/contextforge/README.md

 ## Features

 - **Project Compilation**: Recursively scans and compiles the contents of a project directory into a single file.
-- **Multiple Output Formats**: Supports Markdown, HTML, and JSON output formats.
+- **Multiple Output Formats**: Supports Markdown, HTML, JSON, and XML output formats.
 - **Syntax Highlighting**: Automatically detects and applies appropriate language syntax highlighting for code files.
 - **Ignore Patterns**: Supports `.cfignore` files to exclude specific files or directories from compilation, similar to `.gitignore`.
 - **File Size Limit**: Option to set a maximum file size for inclusion in the compilation.
 - **Metadata Inclusion**: Adds useful metadata about the compilation process to the output.
 - **Parallel Processing**: Uses multi-threading to speed up the compilation process for large projects.
 - **Progress Tracking**: Displays a progress bar during compilation.
+- **Smart File Naming**: Automatically uses the project folder name as the default output file name.
+- **Consistent File Extensions**: Ensures the output file extension matches the chosen format.

 ## Installation